Riythvika: Career

-2014–2016: Breakthrough with Madras and widespread success
+2013–2016: Debut and breakthrough with Madras

 During that period, director Bala was casting for his next project, Paradesi (2013), an adaptation of the English novel Red Tea (1969), which delves into the plight of tea plantation workers in the Madras Presidency during the British Raj.
 After going through a couple of auditions, she was selected to play the role of Karuthakanni, a young woman who gets tortured and sexually exploited in the plantations.
 She went on to act in Vikraman's romance film Ninaithathu Yaaro (2014) before being chosen by Pa.
 Ranjith for Madras (2014) to play a pivotal supporting role opposite Kalaiyarasan.
 Her portrayal of a North Chennai girl was lauded by critics and she won the Filmfare Award for Best Supporting Actress – Tamil besides several other nominations.

 The success of Madras prompted Ranjith and other film-makers to often cast her as a girl from a lower socio-economic background.
 In this trend, she notably appeared as a drug addict in Kabali (2016), and as a prostitute in Iru Mugan (2016),Torchlight (2018) and Sigai (2019).
 In other assignments during the period, she featured as a liberal radio jockey in Oru Naal Koothu (2016), and as a ghost in the horror comedy, Onaaigal Jakkiradhai (2018).